 For more advanced control of data, methods, watches, etc., you can take control of constructing the Vue instances yourself, instead of using the declarative udm or uquery attributes.
-To make this easy, the API provides a method to get a Vue "mixin" that provides all the web searchdata binding functionality.
+To make this easy, the API provides a method to get a Vue "mixin" that provides all the web search and query data binding functionality.
 This method is UbiHMI.mixin.